-The Internet Robustness project is developing, testing, and piloting a system called Amber to safeguard the promise of the URL, or "Uniform Resource Locator": that information placed online can remain there, even amidst network or endpoint disruptions.
-Amber is a server-side tool for website owners and administrators to preserve web links and affiliate websites.
-By automatically storing a mirror of every outbound link on the host website, Amber gives visitors a fallback option if links go dead.
+The Internet Robustness project is developing, testing, and piloting software and protocols such as Amber to safeguard the promise of the URL, or "Uniform Resource Locator": that information placed online can remain there, even amidst network or endpoint disruptions.